rafaelmiguez/AR-LabFactory-Interactive-Instructions/README.md

 - Meta Quest / Oculus XR tooling
 - Unity Sentis for the computer-vision workflow

-## Repository contents

-- README.md — project overview, feature summary, and setup notes
+## Public repository scope

-The complete Unity project, source tree, binary builds, proprietary assets, industrial datasets, and confidential client-specific materials are intentionally not included.
+This repository currently contains the public project documentation and implementation overview.
+The original Unity project, complete source tree, scenes, binary builds, proprietary assets, industrial datasets, and project-specific materials are not included.

-## Setup notes
+## Access and reproduction

-This repository is documentation-oriented.
-To reproduce the prototype, you would need the original Unity project, the appropriate XR packages and device configuration, scene assets, and any required permissions.
-Those materials are not included in this public repository.
+A runnable reconstruction of Drivolution Version 1.0 requires access to the original Unity project, scene assets, XR packages, target-device configuration, and the relevant permissions.
+Those materials are not included in this public repository, so the content here should be read as a technical case study rather than a standalone application.

-## Scope
+## Confidentiality

-This repository is a sanitized technical record of an academic/laboratory prototype.
-Please treat it as an educational reference and verify dependencies and permissions before reuse.
+Only non-confidential information is summarized here.
+Proprietary assets, sensitive data, and client-specific implementation details are intentionally omitted.